 At this point on the rollercoaster that is 2020, we’re all accustomed to social distancing and wearing masks everywhere we go—it’s just good manners.
 Those who are enjoying in-person drinking and dining are facing new protocol for their on-premise experience.
 And while craft purveyors are masters of creating spaces in which guests feel at home, mask mandates and other regulations can feel restrictive when typical means of connection like smiles, visible facial expressions, and close conversations aren’t accessible anymore.

 Now more than ever, it’s important to establish relationships with guests and make sure they feel safe and cared for.
-How can you uphold the same level of hospitality and connection with them when you can’t rely on the old go-tos?
+How can you uphold the same level of service and hospitality with them when you can’t rely on the old go-tos?
 We have a few ideas!

 Image from Ska Brewing